makuachteny/Higher_level_programming/python-more_data_structures/README.md

-File  1-search_replace.py writes a function that replaces all occurrences of an element by another in a new list
+File 2-uniq_add.py writes a function  that adds all unique integers in a list (only once for each integer)